 Teaching British Values

-In addition to this, they look at classic literature and writing in the style of C.S.Lewis as well as studying the features of myths, legends and traditional stories from other cultures to develop their own writing style.
-They also examine how story structure is used in film and have the opportunity to further develop their narrative style, using film as an inspiration.
+In addition to this, they look at classic literature and writing in the style of C.S.Lewis, as well as studying the features of myths, legends and traditional stories from other cultures to develop their own writing style.
+They also examine how playscripts convey a story and are given opportunity to create their own.

-Their poetry unit involves a specific study of The Highwayman, by Alfred Noyes, examining character viewpoint through drama and writing tasks.
+Their poetry unit involves a specific study of The Highwayman, by Alfred Noyes, examining character viewpoint, through drama and writing tasks.
+Towards the end of the year, students take part in an inter-form poetry competition where they both learn and perform poetry in a creative way.

 In non-fiction writing, through their work on instructional texts, children have opportunities to identify and understand key features of this text type, resulting in writing and editing their own set of instructions.
 They also examine how writers use a variety of techniques to persuade their audience and use these to produce their own persuasive writing in a variety of forms.

 In narrative reading and writing, pupils study a variety of genres, identifying key features for each genre.
 They have opportunities to share their favourite books with their peers, recommending them to others for reading.
-This leads to their own story writing within a particular genre, using the conventions of flashback as well as appropriate language and organisational features.
+This leads to their own story writing within a particular genre, using film as an inspiration for writing.

-They also examine the organisational and language features of a range of non-fiction text types which include: biography, autobiography, persuasive argument, discussion writing, formal and impersonal texts and journalistic writing.
+They also examine the organisational and language features of a range of non-fiction text types which include: biography, review writing (book and educational visit) and journalistic writing.
+They are also provided with opportunities to apply the grammatical conventions they learn, across the range of subjects they study, through cross-curricular writing which includes information texts, evaluations and diary recount.
 As a result, pupils further develop their ability to respond to, as well as write, across a range of text types to suit purpose and audience.

-Students in year 7 begin with a study of contemporary fiction, focussing on how themes are developed in a novel and developing their ability to provide extended responses to text, incorporating quotations into their answers.
-From this, they further develop their own narrative writing, developing key themes throughout their stories.
-Further opportunity to develop this is undertaken later on in the year through a study of world literature.
+Students in year 7 begin with a study of contemporary fiction, focussing on how themes are developed in a novel and developing their ability to provide extended responses to text, embedding quotations into their answers.
+From this, they further develop their own descriptive writing, developing key themes throughout their narratives as well as recognising character viewpoint through writing in role.

-In non-fiction writing, students continue to develop their skills across a range of genre throughout the year ending with a particular focus on advertising where they study the use of stereotyping and how this has changed over time.
+In non-fiction writing, students continue to develop their skills across a range of genre with a particular focus on advertising where they study the use of stereotyping and how this has changed over time.

-Towards the end of the year, students study how the English language has evolved to the modern language we use today, as well as recognising how language is still evolving with the increasing influence of technology.
-Pupils are also able to discover more about writers in history, such as Geoffrey Chaucer, and their significance in our cultural heritage.
-This theme is continued when pupils develop their drama techniques through a study of Shakespeare’s play, A Midsummer Night’s Dream.
+Towards the end of the year, students consider how the English language has evolved to the modern language we use today as well as discovering more about writers in history through a study of Shakespeare’s play, A Midsummer Night’s Dream.

 In year 8, pupils begin with the theme of War to study a variety of literature that includes the poetry of Wilfred Owen and Siegfried Sassoon along with the contemporary novel, Private Peaceful.
 They are given opportunities to write their own poems and letters from the trenches as First World War soldiers, in response to their reading.